Kviteseid Municipality: General information

+Administrative history

-The parish of Hvideseid was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
-The spelling of the name was later changed to Kviteseid.
-On 11 October 1873, an unpopulated area of Kviteseid was transferred to Seljord Municipality.
-The boundaries have not changed since that time.
+The formannskapsdistrikt law of 1837 created a system of local government in Norway by establishing each town (ladested or kjøpstad) and each Church of Norway prestegjeld as a civil municipality.
+On 1 January 1838, Hvideseid prestegjeld was established as Hvideseid Municipality (later spelled "Kviteseid").
+On 11 October 1873, an unpopulated area of Kviteseid Munincipality was transferred to Seljord Municipality.
+The borders of the municipality have not changed since that time (which is pretty rare among municipalities in Norway).

+In 2020, there were many municipal and county mergers across Norway due to the work of the Solberg cabinet.
+Historically, this municipality was part of Telemark county.
+On 1 January 2020, the municipality became a part of the newly-formed Vestfold og Telemark county (after Telemark and Vestfold counties were merged).
+The merger was shortlived, and on 1 January 2024, the merger was undone and this municipality became part of Telemark county once again.

 Name

-The municipality (originally the parish) is named after the old Kviteseid farm (Hvítingseið) since the Old Kviteseid Church was built there.
+The municipality is named after the old Kviteseid prestegjeld.
+The prestegjeld was named after the old Kviteseid farm (Hvítingseið) since the Old Kviteseid Church was built there.
 The first element comes from the old name for the lake Kviteseidvatnet.
 That name is the plural genitive case of the word hvítr which means "white" or "the white one".
 The last element is eið which means "isthmus" or "path between two lakes".
 Prior to 1889, the name was spelled "Hviteseid".
+The spelling was changed to reflect the local dialect and spelling using Nynorsk rather than the more Danish-Bokmål spelling with the h.

 Coat of arms

 The coat of arms was granted on 27 November 1987.
 The official blazon is "Or, a lock plate sable" (På gull grunn eit svart låsskilt).
 This means the arms have a field (background) has a tincture of Or which means it is commonly colored yellow, but if it is made out of metal, then gold is used.
 The charge is a black lock plate.
 The lock design is based on one from the Tveitloftet medieval storehouse on the local Tveit farm dating back to the year 1350.
 The design symbolises the long traditions of lock-making and building construction in the area.
 The arms were designed by Daniel Rike.
 The municipal flag has the same design as the coat of arms.